I Giorni Della Violenza (1967)

 Rosalba Neri - the beautiful Italian starlet who appeared in every wing of euro-cult cinema.

 Directed by anyone interesting?
-Alfonso Brescia - a Roman born exploitation director, best known for his woefully underbudgeted sci-fi movies of the 1970s.
+Alfonso Brescia - a Roman born exploitation director, best known for his woefully underbudgeted sci-fi movies including the notorious Beast in Space (1980).

-Any gore/violence?
+Any gore or violence ?
 A number of deaths and some blood.

-Any sex?
+Any sex or nudity?
 Some hints of sexual assault - but nothing seen.

 The DVD